ibm-cloud-docs/account/enterprise_faq.md

 {: #lite-to-enterprise}
 {: faq}

 Yes, but your Lite account is automatically upgraded to a Pay-As-You-Go account.
 Billing for the account is then managed at the enterprise level.
-For more information, see [Upgrading your account](/docs/account?topic=account-upgrading-account).
+For more information, see [Centrally managing billing and usage with enterprises](https://cloud.ibm.com/docs/billing-usage?topic=billing-usage-enterprise).

 ## Can I remove my account from an enterprise?
 {: #remove-enterprise}